KazooTTT/ssr-server-study/README.md

 ![sum up](https://kazoottt-1256684243.cos.ap-chengdu.myqcloud.com/2022-10-24-110504.jpg)

-## how to fetch the data

-We realize the static page render by using ssr before.
-How should we fetch data?
-There are two ways:

-1. on the cilient side, it's common and esay.
-2. on the server side, that is what we learn below.

-fetch data on the server side  ==> global data transfer ==>the client side

 ## a bug leads to a more serious bug

 1. ~~When I use axios, the console.log print these below:~~